mohammad-dabour/dummyProject/README.md

  ##### The Ansible pipeline will look something like this:
 ![alt text]( https://raw.githubusercontent.com/mohammad-dabour/dummyProject/master/Screen%20Shot%202018-03-28%20at%203.02.16%20PM.png)

+Thigs to watch out:
+* https://raw.githubusercontent.com/mohammad-dabour/ansible-concourse-docker/master/inventory This ansible inventory file has placeholders, replace with what fitting your need. you can divide the playbook and remanage things using roles, there is a lot of improvment space for this dummy project!.
+My main focus was about understanding how concourse ci is working.

  I have read concourse official docoumentation mainly  however in addition to the official docoumentation  i think [this one was helpful too]

  [official documentation]: https://concourse-ci.org/docker-repository.html